dodenciu/AiGovernor-Docs/Specifications/Portal Requirements.md

-**Project Specifications Document**
+**Project Requirements Document**
 *Software Project: AiGovernor-Portal*

 **1. Introduction**

 AiGovernor Portal is a web-based application, part of the AiGovernor product, that empowers administrators to manage tenants, licenses, and features.
-This document defines the specifications and requirements for the development of this application.
+This document defines the requirements and technical specifications for the development of this application.

 **2. Project Objectives**